 - Our staff

 - Request a workshop

 - Information for lecturers and tutors

 Applications are now open for Semester 2 2016.

 Applying for TEP

-- Within 24 hours of submission, you will be emailed information about the online diagnostic task.
-You must complete this task to be offered a place in the TEP program.
+Within 24 hours of submission, you will be emailed information about the online diagnostic task.
+You must complete this task to be offered a place in TEP1 or bypass straight into TEP2.

 Charles Darwin University's Tertiary Enabling Program (TEP) gives you the opportunity to develop the skills, knowledge and confidence you need to succeed at university.

 When you have completed the program, you will meet the minimum requirements for most CDU undergraduate degrees.